 Elective Home Education (EHE)

-Information for Elective Home Educators (released as part of the COVID-19 Government response, April 2020)
+Information for Elective Home Educators during the Coronnavirus Crisis.

-We have also include a link to the educational sites that all parents have been offered whilst they are educating their children at home due to COVID-19 restrictions:
+Links to the educational sites whilst educating children at home due to COVID-19 restrictions:

-3) Finally: What support is available to parents to help them maintain their family’s wellbeing whilst home educating?
+Support available to parents to help them maintain their family’s wellbeing whilst home educating

 Social connections, alongside exercise, sleep, diet and routine, are important protective factors for mental health.
 Public Health England’s Rise Above platform supports young people around wellbeing and is worth a visit.
 Social isolation, reduced exercise, and bereavement, may affect children’s wellbeing in this period.
 Resources to promote and support children and young people’s mental wellbeing also include: